-Details of the Group's bank balances and cash, time deposits over three months and bank and other borrowings, denominated in United States dollars ("USD") and HKD at the end of the reporting period are set out in notes 27 and 33.
+Details of the Group's bank balances and cash, time deposits over three months and bank and other borrowings, denominated in United States dollars ("USD") and HKD at the end of the reporting period are set out in notes 26 and 32.

-The Group entered into cross currency interest rate swap contracts, cross currency swap contracts and foreign currency forward contracts with certain financial institutions to reduce or hedge its exposure to currency fluctuation risk.
-Other than the cross currency interest rate swap contract which is designated as effective hedging instrument for a variable-rate bank borrowing denominated in USD with hedge accounting used (see note 29 for details), these derivative financial instruments are not accounted under hedge accounting.
+The Group entered into cross currency interest rate swap contracts with certain financial institutions to reduce or hedge its exposure to currency fluctuation risk.
+Those cross currency interest rate swap contracts are designated as effective hedging instrument for a variable-rate bank borrowing denominated in USD with hedge accounting used (see note 28 for details).
 The Group reviewed the continuing effectiveness of the designated hedging instruments at least at the end of each reporting period.
 The Group mainly uses regression analysis and comparison of change in fair value of the hedging instrument and the hedged item for assessing the hedge effectiveness.
 The Directors considered the Group's net exposure to foreign currency risk to the extent that it is under an effective hedging relationship as insignificant.